MadnessAbounds/MadnessAbounds/README.md

 - 🌱 I’m currently learning ...
 Nodejs, REACT, Unity.
 - 💞️ I’m looking to collaborate on ...
-Nothign at the moment. maybe in the future I might have to get insight form the very talented coders around.
+Nothing at the moment. maybe in the future I might have to get insight form the very talented coders around.
 - 📫 How to reach me ...
-i don't do social media but I'll try.
+I don't do social media but I'll try.

 <!---
 MadnessAbounds/MadnessAbounds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.